sukun1045/my-website/content/publication/RhythmicNet/index.md

 ﻿---
 title: "How Does it Sound?
-Generation of Rhythmic Soundtracks for Human Movement Videos"
+Generation of Rhythmic Soundtracks for Human Movement Videos (NeurIPS 2021)"
 authors:
 - admin
 - Xiulong Liu